 Download CopyTrans Drivers Installer

-Follow the link to read a full guide on how to uninstall Apple software;
+NOTE: you can follow a full guide on how to uninstall Apple software.

 If the problem persists